gast04/JDB-plus-plus/README.md

     android server.
     It also loads only custom libraries, no system libraries, this makes the whole startup really fast (seconds!).
-* 18.6.2020
-  1. fix of native support, gdb hang sometimes during debugging this was due to the `--remote-debug` flag which is very verbose and filled the subprocess pipe until it hang.

 ## Questions
 Dont hesitate to ask, leave a comment or a pull request